petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-prediction-results.md

 ---
-title: Get prediction results for standby pools for Azure Container Instances
+title: Get prediction results for standby pools for Azure Container Instances (Preview)
 description: Learn how to use prediction results to help right-size your standby pools for Azure Container Instances.
 author: mimckitt
 ms.author: mimckitt